Ad

 • Central BBQ: This Memphis favorite is worth the hype, offering barbecue ribs, sandwiches, nachos, and homemade potato chips.

-• Felicia Suzanne’s: A local staple offering elevated dishes in a unique atmosphere, with a mix of French bistro and Southern vibes.
+• Felicia Suzanne’s: A local staple featuring elevated dishes in a unique atmosphere, with a mix of French bistro and Southern vibes.
 We recommend adding a side of fried green tomatoes!

 • Renee’s Sandwich Shop: Great for a hearty lunch or light dinner, you can enjoy a selection of hot and cold sandwiches.

-• South Main Sushi: This restaurant gives you a full sushi experience, with nigiri, hibachi, and sushi rolls — all made with the freshest ingredients.
+• South Main Sushi: This restaurant offers a full sushi-and-beyond experience, with nigiri, hibachi, and sushi rolls — all made with the freshest ingredients.

 • Good Fortune Company: A must if you’re searching for dumplings and ramen made from scratch.
-(And they’ve even been featured on Diners, Drive-Ins and Dives.)
+(They’ve even been featured on Diners, Drive-Ins and Dives!)

 • Sage: Standout dishes include fried fish bites, blackened catfish, beignets, and wings.

-• KUYA: As one of Memphis’ newer spots, KUYA offers fusion dishes like jollyburger lumpia, kare-kare salad, and even ube matcha.
+• KUYA: As one of Memphis’s newer spots, KUYA offers fusion dishes like jollyburger lumpia, kare-kare salad, and even ube matcha.

-• Catherine and Mary’s: Located inside the Chisca Hotel, Catherine and Mary’s is a blend of Tuscan- and Sicilian-inspired fare, with both traditional and new tastes like fresh-made pasta and antipasti plates.
+• Catherine and Mary’s: Located inside the Chisca Hotel, Catherine and Mary’s is a blend of Tuscan- and Sicilian-inspired fare, with both classic and modern dishes like fresh-made pasta and antipasti plates.

 Several dishes from Catherine and Mary's.Pin

-Catherine and Mary’s is known for serving a seasonal menu.
+Catherine and Mary’s is known for its seasonal menu.
 Image: Catherine and Mary’s

 Something Sweet

-Grab a macaron from Primas Bakery.
+Grab an exquisitely made macaron from Primas Bakery.
 Image: Primas Bakery

 WHERE TO GRAB A DRINK